MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-cloud-reports.md

 1. On the **Migration** tab, select one or more rows from the list of migration tasks.
 Each row in the table represents a migration task.
 2. From the action bar, select **Download reports**.
 Then select either **Detailed** or **Summary** depending on the type of report you need.
-3. After selecting your download option, download the processed report from the Action Center side panel.
+3. Download the processed reports from the Action Center side panel.

 ## Scan reports